Please scroll-down to see all of our events! Please CLICK HERE to see the calendar detail.

 Sunday School on Wednesdays?
 In response to requests from parents, St. Luke’s Christian Education is considering a weekday afternoon class.
 Could this be an answer to your hectic weekend schedule?
 Please email Colleen Stonemetz, email@example.com, or call the church office for additional information.

 Christian Education 2017/2018 registration is open.
-Classes begin Sunday, September 10.
+Classes began Sunday, September 10.
 We offer classroom instruction for children in Pre-K, as well as those in the Primary and Intermediate grades.
 If interested in having your child/children attend our classes, contact Colleen Stonemetz to register at firstname.lastname@example.org.
 Our Nursery is available year-round for families with younger children in need of childcare during the 10am service.

 Brown Bag Lunch program continues.
 Lunches are prepared and delivered to unemployed day laborers three times a week.
 We make sandwiches on Thursdays at 9AM in St. Luke’s kitchen for distribution on Fridays and Saturdays.
 If you are able to help, please join us on Thursdays or contact Holly Whitmore at 267-7852 or Father Gerardo at (818) 572-7082 or at email@example.com.